 Aside from that, it was hoped that the result from this study can give some insight and enlightenment to the public in terms of the underlying factors that could contribute to them feeling unsatisfied with their natural skin tone.
 Hopefully, the findings can dampen their persistent usage of harmful and fast-turnover lightening products and make them think more before purchasing a hefty amount of skin lightening products.
 Using skin lightening products in extreme amounts not only could endanger their health but also consuming in terms of time, cost and effort.
-Less money spent on especially in regards to natural skin tone.

-questionable, risky products could lessen the risk of them getting physiological damages, and subsequently, lessen the possibility to spend more money and resources on recovery or any treatment necessary later.
+Less money spent on questionable, risky products could lessen the risk of them getting physiological damages, and subsequently, lessen the possibility to spend more money and resources on recovery or any treatment necessary later.